asdkazmi/AI-Movies-Recommendation-System-K-Means-Clustering/README.md

     - `from_loc` -> Default: './Prepairing Data/From Data/filtered_ratings.csv' | Must be a string with valid location of data _csv_ file. _csv_ file format must be following

       _csv_ file format -> Number of Rows: Any | Columns: `['userId', 'movieId']` where `'userId'` column should contain IDs of users and `'movieId'` column should contain ID of movie which user has added into his favorite OR has watched OR any other type on which you want to make recommendations. `'userId'` column could contain multiple entries of same ID.
+  - Purpose: It will be used to load users data from location and create list of users IDs in users data.
   - Attribute Updates: _False_
   - Associated Method: _No_
   - Return: Python `list` of length 2.